Opposing the relocation of our ancestral home Rangatira Marae

 Protecting our marae in its current location is not just about preserving a building; it is about preserving the living heritage that sustains our community and our whānau, sense of belonging, identity, and spiritual well-being.

-Thank you for your support, Alex Tautau from Gisborne
+Thank you so much for your support, Alex Tautau, Gisborne

 Question to the initiator